paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 The **Filters** tab is very important, especially if you have *interlaced* videos and you wish to make them *progressive*.
 If you do not apply a filter when you transcode an interlaced video, you will create a progressive video with combing artifacts, essentially horizontal lines that appear with rapid motion.
 In this tab you can set a filter of deactivate filtering if you do not need it.

-To read more about deinterlacing and detecine, visit this site [https://www.dr-lex.be/info-stuff/videotips.html#deinter](https://www.dr-lex.be/info-stuff/videotips.html#deinter){:target="_blank"}.
+To read more about deinterlacing and detelecine, visit this site [https://www.dr-lex.be/info-stuff/videotips.html#deinter](https://www.dr-lex.be/info-stuff/videotips.html#deinter){:target="_blank"}.

 <p align="center">
   <img width="500" src="images/HandBrake-FILTERS_TAB-Bwdif.png" alt="Screenshot of HandBrake main workspace">